svenssonjoel/Zynq/README.md

 - An EDSL for ZYNQ programming

 - TODO:
-  - StreamIn a, StreamOut a: Change the expectation on a here in order to try to make types overall more uniform.
-Test if it is possible to make them Emb a => StreamIn a, (Expr something, in other words)
   - Sharing detection or CSE on Expression trees.
 (May need improvement).
   - Generate C++ for HLS.
   - Generate Code for execution on normal CPU.